 Most infants begin teething between the ages of 4 and 7 months.
 By the age of 3, your child will likely have their full set of baby teeth.
 Most children begin losing their baby teeth around the age of 6, with their full set of permanent teeth in place by the age of 12.
 Wisdom teeth will not begin erupting until their late teens and into early adulthood.

 Your child should visit the dentist by their first birthday or whenever their first tooth erupts—if that comes first.
-We provide gentle children’s dentistry to ensure your kiddo has an enjoyable experience from start to finish.
+If you’re looking for a kids’ dentist near you, we provide gentle children’s dentistry to ensure your kiddo has an enjoyable experience from start to finish.

 Schedule Your Appointment